Part 1: Wedding Invitation Wording

 What are you inviting your guests to?
 The event line is where you make that clear.
 “At the marriage of their daughter” is commonly used for weddings where the bride’s family is hosting.
 You can also omit “their daughter”.
 “At the wedding of” and “at the ceremony uniting” are a couple other options that you have the option of using.

 This is where you list the couple’s names, typically connected with a “to” in between.
 Certain religious affiliations will use “and” instead.
 Traditionally, you would include middle names, but including last names depends on who is hosting and if their last names are the same.

 “Son of” Line

 This is another optional line.
 If the bride’s family is hosting, you can include the “son of” line to make sure the groom’s parents get acknowledged.

 The Information Lines

-This is where you give your guests the important details.
-When?
-Where?
+This is where you give your guests the crucial details.
+Your wedding invite wording serves an important purpose here.
+When is your wedding?
+Where is it?
 This is actually multiple lines that you should write in this specific order: